 1 JUNE 2017, 23:59 UTC/GMT

 The SIGGRAPH Asia 2017 Art Gallery proposes the idea of “Mind-Body Dualism” to explore the concept of “mind” and “body” in new media art.
-Originate from Descartes’ thesis called “mind-body dualism”, in which he questions if the mind and body are really distinct from one another.
-Today, the mind-body question can be extended to the same discussion of the minds, bodies, and machines.
-Under the operation of advanced technology, machines can learn, can generate “thoughts”, can support physical bodies, can find solutions and solve problems, and can be independently or collectively a part of a system larger than itself.
-What does it mean when we let our mind wander in a virtual reality world, how we render our body movement and gestures to let machine learn our behaviors, or how we trust algorithms to make decisions on what we see, hear, and feel.
-How can we utilize the human and machine’s minds and bodies to enhance human’s mental and physical capabilities?
+Originating from Descartes’ thesis of “mind-body dualism,” in which he questions if the mind and body are really distinct from one another, the mind-body question of today can be extended to a similar discussion encompassing “Mind-Body-Machine.”
+With advanced technology, machines today are capable of learning, generating thought- like patterns, supporting physical bodies, problem solving, and discovering new solutions, all while functioning either independently or collectively as part of a larger system.
+What does it mean when we let our minds wander in a virtual reality world?
+How do we render our body movements and gestures to allow machines to learn our behaviors?
+What happens when we trust algorithms to make decisions about what we see, hear, and feel?
+How can we best utilize the relationship between human and machine “minds and bodies” to enhance human capabilities?

-The Art Gallery invites artists to join these discussions about mind-body causal interaction with their arts and we hope to expand the discussion on related issues in Asia.
-We welcome completed creative works that address, explore, and critique these issues for our Art Gallery as part of SIGGRAPH Asia 2017 in Bangkok.
-The exhibition, associated talks, and further discussions expect to stimulate a broader conversation among participants of the conference.
+The SIGGRAPH Asia 2017 Art Gallery invites artists to join the discussion of mind-body- machine causal interaction.
+We welcome submissions of completed creative works that address, explore, or critique these concepts, to be considered for SIGGRAPH Asia 2017 in Bangkok.
+The Art Gallery, associated artist talks, and further discussions are expected to stimulate a broader conversation among participants of the SIGGRAPH Asia 2017 conference.

 The SIGGRAPH Asia Art Gallery 2017 will be presented at the exhibition space of the conference venue during the SIGGRAPH Asia 2017 Conference and Exhibition in Bangkok, Thailand.
 Submissions are open to all works that employ any medium that is not limited to new and emerging technologies or digitally-mediated processes.
 Works that emerge as a result of collaboration across multiple fields are also encouraged.
 Artist is requested to also submit an estimate or installation plan.
 The Art Gallery will mainly consider, but not limit submissions to the following types of artworks: